Jarred Kelenic Player Props: Mariners vs. Blue Jays

 Jarred Kelenic At The Plate

-- Among the qualifying hitters in MLB, he ranks 11th in batting average, 31st in on-base percentage, and third in slugging.
+- Among qualifying hitters, he ranks 10th in batting average, while his on-base percentage ranks 37th and he is fifth in slugging.

-- Kelenic has driven in a run in 12 games this season (50.0%), including two games with multiple runs batted in.
+- In 12 games this season (48.0%), Kelenic has picked up an RBI, including two games with multiple runs batted in.

-- In 11 of 24 games this season, he has scored, including multiple runs once.
+- In 11 of 25 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.